devops-works/slowql/README.md

 ## Basic usage

-To put in a nutshell, you can use it as follows:
+In a nutshell, you can use it as follows:

 ```go
 package main